Anti-Spyware Profile Models

 ]

-response = client.anti_spyware_profile.create(payload)
+response = client.anti_spyware_profile.create(multi_rule_config)

 print(f"Created profile with {len(response.rules)} rules")